marcderbauer/bloom/README.md

 ## :bar_chart: Data
-> If you decided to use the data included in the repository, you can skip this section.
+> :heavy_exclamation_mark:If you decided to use the data included in the repository, you can skip this section.:heavy_exclamation_mark:

-#### 1. Collecting the data
+#### 1. Collecting the Data
   Assuming you setup the YouTube API correctly, all you need to do is run the [youtube/query_api.py](youtube/query_api.py).
   It requires the name of your [client_secrets_file](https://github.com/marcderbauer/bloom/blob/27b80f7fbe63f463ca9941cb23454d78e55fed4b/youtube/query_api.py#L24).
   You need to supply the requested channel's playlistId as an argument when launching the program.